The Chebyshev interpolation

 png

-As NN increases, the interpolant diverges near the endpoints—clearly, equidistant nodes are not the way to go for high-degree polynomial interpolation.
+As $N$ increases, the interpolant diverges near the endpoints—clearly, equidistant nodes are not the way to go for high-degree polynomial interpolation.

 Chebyshev Nodes to the Rescue